-TEAM ORGANIZATION / PLANNING STRUCTURE

-Starting at the November 2016 CAG meeting and continuing during their January 2017 meeting, CAG members self-identified preferred Work Groups in which they intended to participate.
+Figure 31.
+Key Partners TEAM ORGANIZATION / PLANNING STRUCTURE Starting at the November 2016 CAG meeting and continuing during their January 2017 meeting, CAG members self-identified preferred Work Groups in which they intended to participate.
 Many members chose more than one Work Group to join.
-In addition, members of the Choice Neighborhoods team actively recruited additional residents and other community partners throughout the process to attend Work Group meetings.
-Work Groups met every other month until September 2017 and then increased to occur monthly in order to best refine the vision, goals and strategies within the Work Groups and develop implementation methods.
-At times throughout the process the Housing and Neighborhood Work Groups were combined in order to maximize efficiency and benefit from the Design-Team facilitated workshops.
-These combined meetings were particularly centered around the existing conditions assessments, asset mapping, target housing site development and design review.
-Work Group meetings were divided between the two management office community rooms, with the People and Education Work Groups located in Sudekum and the Housing and Neighborhood Work Groups held in Napier.
-This was done in order to ensure a location that would be accessible for all involved in the process, yet still fairly distributed between the two distinct properties in Napier and Sudekum.
-As joint meetings occurred, the Nashville Public Library -Pruitt Branch, a stalwart partner throughout the process, provided auditorium space to allow for larger and more interactive workshops.
+In addition, members of the Choice Neighborhoods team actively recruited residents and other community partners throughout the process to attend Work Group meetings.
+Work Groups met every other month until September 2017, and then increased to occur monthly in order to best refine the vision, goals and strategies within the Work Groups and develop implementation strategies.
+At times throughout the process the Housing and Neighborhood Work Groups were combined in order to maximize efficiency and benefit from Design Team-facilitated workshops, particularly centered on existing conditions assessments, asset mapping, target housing site development and design review (ongoing).
+To ensure a location that would be accessible for all involved in the process, yet still fairly distributed between the two distinct properties in Napier and Sudekum, Work Group meetings were divided between the two management office community rooms, with the People and Education Work Groups located in Sudekum and the Housing and Neighborhood Work Groups held in Napier.
+As joint meetings occurred, the Nashville Public Library - Pruitt Branch, a stalwart partner throughout the process, provided auditorium space to allow for larger and more interactive workshops.
 To guarantee a collaborative effort between community partners and resident leaders throughout the planning process, Work Group leaders were elected and charged with assisting planning staff with the facilitation of each meeting.

-While resident recruitment was an ongoing effort from the beginning, specific Resident-Only meetings were held so residents unable to participate in the ongoing Work Group efforts could still remain informed, and for those who may have felt intimidated in the larger Town Hall meetings, have a voice in the direction and vision of the planning process.
-Resident-Only meetings were held on the same day as CAG meetings.
-While initially held at either Sudekum Apartments or JC Napier Place,

-Resident-Only meetings were moved to the Nashville Public Library - Pruitt Branch in order to provide a centralized location convenient to both properties.
-In addition to general updates, Resident-Only meetings were also used as mini charrettes, providing opportunities for the Design Team to get focused feedback on conditions and design options prior to the community-wide charrette workshops.
+While resident recruitment was an on-going effort from the beginning, specific Resident Only meetings were held so residents unable to participate in the on-going Work Group efforts could still remain informed, and more importantly, have a voice in the direction and vision of the planning process.
+Resident Only meetings were held on the same day as CAG meetings.
+While initially held at either Sudekum Apartments or JC Napier Homes, starting at their June 15, 2017 meeting, Resident Only meetings were moved to the Nashville Public Library - Pruitt Branch in order to provide a centralized location convenient to both properties.
+In addition to general updates, Resident-Only meetings were also used as mini charrettes, providing opportunities for the Design Team to get focused feedback on conditions and design options prior to the community wide charrette workshops.
 To ensure overall community input throughout the process, public Town Hall meetings were held at key junctures throughout the planning process, with most on the same day as CAG meetings.
-During these meetings, community partners, community members and citizens from the greater Nashville area were welcome to attend for updates on the planning process and a facilitated Q&A. Public Town Hall meetings were held at the Church of the Messiah, which is a centralized location within the target area that allows for open access between all parties.
+During these meetings, community partners, community members and citizens from the greater Nashville area were welcome to attend for updates on the planning process and a facilitated Q&A. Public Town Hall meetings were held at the Church of the Messiah, which was a centralized location within the target area allowing for open access between all parties.